 - call a locksmith and pay $50 to be let into her home

 - call the manager and have him use the passkey (no cost)

 - wait somewhere else until her husband arrives home from work (several hours)

 - try breaking in herself

-A review of her plan: instead of hesitating or being talked out of this idiotic plan by the wise, elderly woman who tried, this not-young woman decided that it was so important that she make her apartment perfect for her new husband, she would not be swayed from what appears to be the first solution that occurred to her, full of confidence that she would absolutely succeed because, as she told the woman, 'I climb mountains.'
+A review of her plan: instead of hesitating or being talked out of this idiotic plan by the wise, elderly woman who tried, this not-young woman decided it was so important that she make her apartment perfect for her new husband that she would not be swayed from what appears to be the first solution that occurred to her, full of confidence that she would absolutely succeed because, as she told the neighbour, 'I climb mountains.'

-If you can't be a good example, at least you can be a horrible warning...
-This story, the tragedy of the girl who killed herself after being bullied on MySpace, the many children who commit suicide from live and cyber bullying, the folks who one way or another make it into the Darwin Award nomination list, all point to a sense of 'I had no choice' or even just 'I couldn't (or didn't) think of anything else to do in the situation.'
+If you can't be a good example, at least you can be a horrible warning.This story, and all the folks who one way or another make it into the Darwin Award nomination list, points to a sense of 'I couldn't (or didn't) think of anything else to do in the situation.'
 This lack of creativity just astounds me.